destroyedlolo/Marcel/Modules/mod_ups/README.md

 ## Section UPS

+> [!IMPORTANT]
-:exclamation:Notez-bien:exclamation: : Section ID is the identifier of the UPS in NUT server.
+> Section ID is the identifier of the UPS in NUT server.

 ### Accepted directives
 * **Sample=** Number of seconds between samples, in seconds